-- 3. limit the number of licenses the library can buy on the day the material is made available for public purchase; - 4. prohibit the library from making nonpublic preservation copies; - 5. restrict the library from disclosing an agreement's terms to another Connecticut library; - 6. restrict the duration of the agreement for electronic literary material unless the library also has the option of an agreement on commercially reasonable terms, considering the library's mission, that allows (a) a pay-per-use model or (b) perpetual public use of the electronic literary material; - 7. require the library to violate the law that protects its patrons' confidential information; - 8. are non-severable from any of its provisions that a judicial forum finds prohibited by the bill; or - 9. allow any of the bill's prohibited provisions to be enforced outside of a judicial forum (e.g., through arbitration).
+- 1. prohibit the library from lending any electronic literary material, including through an interlibrary loan; - 2. restrict the number of times the library may loan electronic literary material over the course of the agreement if it also restricts the library's loan period for the material; - 3. limit the number of licenses the library can buy on the day the material is made available for public purchase; - 4. prohibit the library from making nonpublic preservation copies; - 5. restrict the library from disclosing an agreement's terms to another Connecticut library; - restrict the agreement's duration unless the library also has the option of an agreement on commercially reasonable terms, considering the library's mission, that allows (a) a pay-per-use model or (b) perpetual public use of the electronic literary material; - 7. require the library to violate the law that protects its patrons' confidential information; - 8. are non-severable from any of its provisions that a judicial forum finds prohibited by the bill; or - 9. allow any of the bill's prohibited provisions to be enforced outside of a judicial forum (e.g., through arbitration).